Realizing groups as symmetries of infinite translation surfaces: Topological preliminaries

-\begin{lemma}[Trichotomy of surfaces] Let $S$ be an infinite-type surface such that $E(S) = E^g(S)$.
+\begin{lemma}[Trichotomy of surfaces with all ends accumulated by genus] Let $S$ be an infinite-type surface such that $E(S) = E^g(S)$.
 Then $S$ falls into exactly one of the following categories: \begin{enumerate} \item $S$ has self-similar end space, \item $S$ is translatable and $E(S)$ is not self-similar, \item $S$ has a non-displaceable subsurface of finite type or has doubly-pointed end space but is not translatable. \end{enumerate}

-\begin{proof} It is sufficient to show that if every (finite-type) subsurface of $S$ is displaceable and $E(S)$ is not self-similar, then $E(S)$ is doubly pointed.
-This proof uses the Mann--Rafi order on the space of ends and properties of maximal sets w.r.t.\ this order, we refer the reader to Section 4 in~\cite{Mann-Rafi_23} for details.

-By Proposition 4.7 in [\emph{Ibid.}], $\mathcal{M}$ (the set of maximal ends of $E(S)$, which is $\Homeo(S)$--invariant) cannot be a proper infinite subset of the Cantor set.
-Proposition 4.8 in [\emph{Ibid.}] tells us that if $S$ has no non-displaceable subsurfaces then $E(S)$ is self-similar if and only if $\mathcal{M}$ is either a singleton or a Cantor set of points of the same type.
-Moreover, by Example 2.5 in [\emph{Ibid.}], if $\mathcal{M}$ is finite and of cardinality at least 3, then $S$ contains a non-displaceable subsurface.
-Hence our hypothesis implies that $\mathcal{M}$ has cardinality exactly 2.
-By definition, any end which is not maximal has an infinite $\Homeo(S)$--orbit, hence $E(S)$ is doubly pointed. \end{proof} \end{lemma}

-This trichotomy now proves useful to promote \cite{APV}*{Theorem 6.2} to a complete description which groups can be realized as isometry groups for a given surface without planar ends.

-\begin{theorem} Let $S$ be an infinite-type surface such that $E(S) = E^g(S)$ and $G$ be an arbitrary group. \begin{enumerate} \item Assume that $S$ has self-similar end space.
-Then there exists a complete hyperbolic metric $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{countable}. \item Assume that $S$ is translatable and $E(S)$ is not self-similar.
-Then there exists a complete hyperbolic metric $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{virtually cyclic}. \item In all other cases, there exists a complete hyperbolic metric $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{finite}. \end{enumerate} \end{theorem}

-\begin{remark} The statement in \cite{APV}*{Theorem 6.2} differs from \cref{thm:improvingAPV1} in two parts.
-First, part~(2) in \cite{APV}*{Theorem 6.2} says that if $E(S)$ is doubly-pointed then the isometry group of any complete hyperbolic metric of $S$ is virtually cyclic.
-Second, (3) in the same statement says that if $S$ contains a compact non-displaceable surface then there exists a complete hyperbolic metric if and only if $G$ is finite.
-Moreover, as remarked by Aougab--Patel--Vlamis, \cite{APV}*{Theorem 6.2} is not a trichotomy. \end{remark}